 Key Ingredients

-This recipe is a perfect biryani for beginners and skilled home chefs.
+This recipe is a perfect biryani for beginners or skilled home chefs.
 There is no doubt that making biryani is a labor of love, and it can be intimidating, but I worked hard to make this recipe as easy to follow as possible.
 Here’s what you need to get started.

 - Tikka Marinade: Prepare a simple tikka marinade for the chicken using full-fat plain yogurt to tenderize the chicken, olive oil to carry the spices, fresh lemon juice from one lemon, and aromatic spices—Kashmiri chili powder (paprika), garam masala, kosher salt, and turmeric powder.
 You should mix in fresh garlic cloves and ginger paste made with a mortar and pestle or food processor.
 Reduce the prep work by including store-bought ginger-garlic paste.